Welcome to Portal Forecasting!

 Automated Predictions

 The main modeling and forecasting for this project is done using the portalcasting R package (Simonis et al. 2022).
-We use code in a separate portalPredictions GitHub repository to drive the production forecasts.
+We use code in a separate portal-forecasts GitHub repository to drive the production forecasts.
 This code runs automatically once a week on the University’s of Florida’s high performance computing system (the HiPerGator)) and completed forecasts are automatically archived to Zenodo.
 The translation of the raw Portal Data into model-ready formats is done via the portalr package and the portalcasting package is used to connect the data to the models, execute the models, synthesize the predictions, and produce the output figures.

 For further a big picture overview of the system see our paper on this forecasting system (White et al. 2019), but note that due to increased computational demands of the growing model suite and Travis CI’s changes in fee structure, we no longer use Travis CI to run the predictions.